-Contains general service settings such as the Service name, PSTN number an Opening Hours
+Contains general service settings such as the Service name, PSTN number, Opening Hours and Reporting settings.

 |Name||-||Name of the Team as it is defined in Microsoft Teams client.
 Nimbus|